How much does it cost for me to participate in TRIO/SSS Summer Bridge?

 May I bring my car to TRIO/SSS Summer Bridge?
 What about parking?

 Students may bring their cars to campus during TRIO/SSS Summer Bridge and park in designated student campus surface lots.
 Augsburg and TRIO/SSS assume no responsibility or payment for parking violations, or damage to or loss from personal vehicles.
 Please visit the Department of Public Safety Website for more information about campus parking.

 Where do I eat?
 How do I wash my clothes?

 Students will eat most meals in the Christensen Center dining hall.
 Students may also want to bring money for additional groceries, snacks, or eating out when off campus.
 There are free laundry facilities in each residence hall.

 What classes will I take during Summer Bridge?

-Summer Bridge participants take LIB 130: Research Skills and COM 111: Public Speaking.
+Summer Bridge participants take TRI 101: Navigating the Hidden Curriculum of Higher Education and COM 111: Public Speaking.
 These are traditional Augsburg courses taught by Augsburg professors and fulfill general graduation and/or major requirements.
 TRIO/SSS Summer Bridge course credit is awarded after successful completion of the fall semester following Summer Bridge; these credits may not be transferred to another institution.

-If you have previously taken a college-level (introduction to) public speaking course for college credit, the Summer Bridge program may not be the most advantageous program for you.
+If you are currently taking or have previously taken a college-level (introduction to) public speaking course, equivalent to Augsburg’s COM 111: Public Speaking course, and received or will receive college credit for the course, the Summer Bridge program is not an advantageous program for you!
 You may not earn college credit twice for the same course taken twice.

 What is the daily schedule?